Monash-FIT3170/Onboarder/README.md

 1. Navigate to `http://127.0.0.1:5173/` in your browser. (**NOT localhost:5173**)
 2. Sign in with your Monash account.
+3. You are now good to start developing.

 ## Editing the Database